 Visit Palenque de Los Cimarrones in Viñales

 Where else but Cuba would you find a cave with a bar outside?
-This cave, the Palenque de Los Cimarrones is just a few hundred metres long.
+This cave, the Palenque de Los Cimarrones is just a few hundred meters long.
 It gets its name from runaway slaves, the Cimarrones, who escaped a nearby sugar can plantation and hid in the cave.

-As you exit the cave, there’s a performance of the history of Cuba – fires, drums, dancing and the story of the African slaves who escaped from the sugar plantations and mills and hid in the caves here.
+As you exit the cave, there’s a performance of the history of Cuba – fires, drums, dancing, and the story of the African slaves who escaped from the sugar plantations and mills and hid in the caves here.
 Cheesy, but fun.
 And worth a small tip.